Marketers Rebel: When is The Best Time to Send Emails?

 The best hours for bulk email newsletters

-The time of day affects the CTR (click-through rate) and the OR in the same way as the choice of the day.
+The time of day affects the CTR (click-through rate) and the OR in the same way as the choice of day.
 Prefer to send an email in the morning?
 This can play a cruel joke on you.

 Yes, most people read their mail in the morning trying to start their day productively.
 But a lot of information is simply skipped or archived.
 Likely, your notification may also fall under this pressure.
 No matter how useful it was, because of the morning stress and rush, a person might simply not notice it.
-This is a strong evidence for the lunchtime and evening mailing lists.
+This is strong evidence for the lunchtime and evening mailing lists.

 Best time to read email newsletters